AT (form factor)

 In the era of IBM compatible personal computers, the AT form factor comprises the dimensions and layout (form factor) of the motherboard for the IBM AT.
-Baby AT motherboards are a little smaller, measuring 8.5" by 13".
+Baby AT motherboards are slightly smaller, measuring 8.5" by 13".
 Like the IBM PC and IBM XT models before it, many third-party manufacturers produced motherboards compatible with the IBM AT form factor, allowing end users to upgrade their computers for faster processors.
 The IBM AT became a widely copied design in the booming home computer market of the 1980s.
 IBM clones made at the time began using AT compatible designs, contributing to its popularity.
 In the 1990s many computers still used AT and its variants.
 Since 1997, the AT form factor has been largely supplanted by ATX.

 Design

 The original AT motherboard, later known as "Full AT", is 13.8 × 12 in, which means it will not fit in "mini desktop" or "minitower cases".
 The board's size also means that it takes up space behind the drive bays, making installation of new drives more difficult.
 (In IBM's original heavy-gauge steel case, the two 5 1/4" full-height drive bays overhang the front of the motherboard.
 More precisely, the left bay overhangs the motherboard, while the right bay is subdivided into two half-height bays and additionally extends downward toward the bottom of the chassis, allowing a second full-height fixed disk to be installed below a single half-height drive.)

 The power connectors for AT motherboards are two nearly identical 6-pin plugs and sockets.
 As designed by IBM, the connectors are mechanically keyed so that each can only be inserted in its correct position, but some clone manufacturers cut costs and used unkeyed (interchangeable) connectors.
 Unfortunately, the two power connectors it requires are not easily distinguishable, leading many people to damage their boards when they were improperly connected; when plugged in, the two black wires on each connector must be adjacent to each other, making a row of four consecutive black wires (out of the total 12).
 Technicians developed mnemonic devices to help assure proper installation, including "black wires together in the middle" and "red and red and you are dead".